-HE 280 CWE Health
+HE 280 CWE HEALTH

 An instructional program designed to give students practical experience in supervised employment related to health.
 Students identify job performance objectives, work a specified number of hours during the term, and attend a related CWE seminar.
 Note: Credits are based on identified objectives and number of hours worked.
-CWE coordinator's approval required.
+Prerequisite: CWE coordinator approval.